jmeile/JMMidiBassPedalController/src/Automation/README.md

 # Windows

-Under Windows, some xml Tasks, that can be imported on the Windows Scheduler were created.
+Under Windows, some xml Tasks, which can be imported on the Windows Scheduler, are available.
 Here you have two alternatives: either run the task when a user logons or during system startup.
 Personally, I prefer the last option, since you won't have to login to the system and it will be ready as soon as Windows starts.